openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 Using teams in your course enables learners to interact and collaborate in small groups around topics that you create.

-Learners can create their own teams and use not only names and descriptions to identify them but also, optionally, a primary communication language and a primary country that members identify with.
-Team characteristics might serve as the basis for attracting new members, resulting in small groups of learners with similar interests and goals who will work together on projects within the same topic area.
+After browsing topics, learners can join a team or create their own team within a topic.
+When learners create a new team, they add names and descriptions to identify them but also, optionally, a primary communication language and a primary country that members identify with.
+Team characteristics might serve as the basis for attracting new members, resulting in small groups of learners with similar interests and goals who will work together on projects or activities within the same topic area.

 .. https://openedx.atlassian.net/browse/TNL-1889